Intrapreneurship

-Intrapreneurship is the act of behaving like an entrepreneur while working within a large organization.
+Intrapreneurship is the act of behaving like an entrepreneur while working within a large organisation.
 Intrapreneurship is known as the practice of a corporate management style that integrates risk-taking and innovation approaches, as well as the reward and motivational techniques, that are more traditionally thought of as being the province of entrepreneurship.
-Corporate entrepreneurship is a more general term referring to entrepreneurial actions taking place within an existing organization whereas Intrapreneurship refers to individual activities and behaviors.
+Corporate entrepreneurship is a more general term referring to entrepreneurial actions taking place within an existing organisation whereas intrapreneurship refers to individual activities and behaviours.

 Definition

 Pinchot (1985) defined intrapreneurs as "dreamers who do.
 Those who take responsibility for creating an innovation of any kind within an organization."
 In 1992, The American Heritage Dictionary acknowledged the popular use of a new word, intrapreneur, to mean "A person within a large corporation who takes direct responsibility for turning an idea into a profitable finished product through assertive risk-taking and innovation".
 Based on these definitions, being an intrapreneur is considered to be beneficial for both intrapreneurs and large organizations.
 Companies support intrapreneurs with finance and access to corporate resources, while intrapreneurs create innovation for companies.

 The intrapreneur is not to be confused with the "innerpreneur", a person who aims at personal fulfilment more than at economic gains when creating a business.
 For innerpreneurs the primary motivation is the need to implement their vision of something the world needs, something that aligns with their values.